 [T]he fight for liberty in this land was begun by the Radical Abolitionists long before the final battle..They were followed, however, by a class known as Constitutional Abolitionists; equally bold and brave, but more practical.
 It was the labor of the latter that accomplished glorious results; fought the good battle to a finish and destroyed the slave power.
 They were among the organizers of the Republican Party.

 Scholarly Commons Citation

 Barnett, Randy E., "Whence Comes Section One?
 The Abolitionist Origins of the Fourteenth Amendment" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 476.
+476.